 - Extra virgin oil has also been tested by the producer at ECO-Marine using a Norwegian Aquaculture Research Institute which specialises in marine raw materials and products.
 Testing of Extra virgin oil goes as far back as 07-15-2011

 NOFIMA and NIFES are Norwegian government linked facilities and University of Stirling’s Institute of Aquaculture is world renown for their expertise in marine oils.
 All three labs test thousands of fish oils annually.
 They are well equipped and have years of experience testing marine oils.
-Rosita’s EVCLO test results for vitamin A and Vitamin D3 from all three labs come back with consistent values well within the normal ranges (3000-5000 IU/tsp vitamin A and 400-500 IU/tsp vitamin D3).
+Rosita’s EVCLO test results for vitamin A and Vitamin D3 from all three labs came back with consistent values averaging 3900 IU/tsp vitamin A and 395 IU/tsp vitamin D3.
 The values range depending the season the cod are caught.